 Representation, diversity, and cultural relevancy in education matters.
 For students of color, having diverse faculty teaching and centering their stories allows for a reflection of themselves not only in the learning, but in the leadership, and to highlight how their communities have historically contributed to all fields of study.

-- Goal 1: Foothill College faculty, staff, and administrators are
+- Goal 31: Foothill College faculty, staff, and administrators are racially diverse.

 - Racially diverse employees are retained